triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 ```

 It will install the user-mode XRT runtime and at least compile and
-install the Xilinx device driver modules for the current running
+install the AMD/Xilinx device driver modules for the current running
 kernel, even if it fails for the other kernels installed on the
 machine.
 If you do not plan to run on a real FPGA board but only use
 software or hardware emulation instead, it does not matter if the